 Demonstrate Academic Excellence

-Take AP or advanced classes if they're offered - you'll be a more impressive applicant if your academic record shows a more rigorous course load.
-The more challenging the courses, the more difficulty you may have in school.
-This is okay (your grades don’t have to be perfect), but make sure to seek out extra help in weaker subject areas.
+In addition, take AP or advanced classes if they're offered.
+You'll be a more impressive applicant if your academic record shows a more rigorous course load.
+Unfortunately, the more challenging the courses, the more difficulty you may have in school.
+While this is okay (your grades don't have to be perfect!), make sure to seek out extra help in weaker subject areas.
 Meet with your teachers or tutors to stay on top of your game.

 Develop Leadership Skills